AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

     -   commons-logging-1.2.jar
     -   httpcore-4.4.1.jar
     -   log4j-1.2.15.jar
-    In the preceding dependencies, all files except the log4j-1.2.15.jar file are required.
-You need to add this file to enable access logging.
+    All packages except the log4j-1.2.15.jar package are required for OSS SDK for Java.
+However, if you want to enable logging, you must also include the log4j-1.2.15.jar package.

--   Solutions
+-   Solution

-    Add OSS Java SDK dependencies to your project.
-Methods:
+    You can use one of the following methods to add OSS SDK for Java dependencies to your project:

-    -   If your project is in Eclipse, see [Method 2: Import a JAR package](reseller.en-US/SDK Reference/Java/Installation.md#section_dqn_fpm_1z) to your Eclipse project in Java SDK.
+    -   If your project is in Eclipse, import dependencies to Eclipse, as instructed in the Method 2 section of [Installation](/intl.en-US/SDK Reference/Java/Installation.md).
-    -   If your project is in Ant, add OSS Java SDK dependencies to the lib directory.
+    -   If your project is in Ant, add OSS SDK for Java dependencies to the lib directory.
-    -   If you directly use the .javac or .java files, run the `-classpath` command or the `-cp` command to specify the path where OSS Java SDK dependencies are stored or save the Java SDK dependencies to classpath.
+    -   If you directly use the .javac or .java file, run the `-classpath` or `-cp` command to specify the path where OSS SDK for Java dependencies are stored, or save SDK for Java dependencies to classpath.

-## Connection timeout { .section}
+## Connection timeout

--   Cause analysis
+-   Cause

-    If the following errors occur when the OSS Java SDK program is run, possible causes are endpoint errors or unavailable networks:
+    If a similar output is displayed when you run the OSS SDK for Java program, possible causes are endpoint errors or unavailable networks:

     ```
     com.aliyun.oss.ClientException: SocketException